philamuseum/hackathon/README.md

 #### ELIGIBILITY:

 Employees of the Philadelphia Museum of Art are not eligible.
-You must purchase a hackathon entry here in order to be eligible to win.
+You must purchase a hackathon entry here: http://www.philamuseum.org/?keyword=hackathon in order to be eligible to win.
 To submit a project on DevPost, you will be asked for your Order Confirmation number on your Hackathon entry from the Philadelphia Museum of Art.

 #### REQUIREMENTS:

-1. Team members must purchase a hackathon entry here in order to be eligible to win.
+1. Team members must purchase a hackathon entry here: http://www.philamuseum.org/?keyword=hackathon in order to be eligible to win.
 2. Teams must have two to six members.
 One person teams are not allowed.
 You may bring your team or form one at the kickoff.
 3. Register your team on DevPost by April 11.
 4. Bring your own laptop.
 We’ll provide work tables at the Hacklabs.